openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 The risk of a workable exploit can be greatly reduced by minimizing the amount of total potential code, including the number and size of third-party dependencies.
 This comes from two key factors: First, the reduced complexity of the system limits the number of potential attack points, and secondly, the smaller total code set improves the speed and effectiveness of both human and automated code auditing.

-As such, three key key rules should be followed in the design and implementation of the coordinator process
+As such, three key rules should be followed in the design and implementation of the coordinator process

 1. __Dynamic loading of arbitrary executable code should never be supported or allowed by the coordinator process.__ This precludes scripting language runtimes (such as python and JS) as well as bytecode interpreting languages such as Java, .Net, and WASM.
 It also precludes usage of dlopen(), or libraries with dynamic loading capabilities: the process must be statically compiled.
 1. __Dependencies in the coordinator should be kept to only the provided language SDK, and Linux system contracts__, even at the expense of some code duplication